Healthplan Spain

 Final Thoughts

 The EU Family Member Residency Card remains one of the most flexible and generous residency options in Spain.
-With the 2024–2025 reforms, the process has become clearer, especially for partners and relatives of Spanish citizens.
+With the recent reforms now in place, the process is clearer, especially for partners and relatives of Spanish citizens and other EU nationals.
 By preparing documents early, understanding the income rules, and following the EU legal framework, families can secure long-term residency with fewer complications.

 Need help finding visa-compliant health insurance for your EU family residency application?
 Browse our no-copayment Sanitas plans.